ArtHoffmann/Tutorial/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Install node_modules

+run npm install @angular/cdk --save npm install @ngx-translate/core --save npm install --save @angular/material @angular/cdk @angular/animations
+npm install --save hammerjs -> import in main.ts

+after

+npm install --save

+## @angular/core - failure

+This problem apparently was being caused by the CDK and material modules of angular.
+I don't exactly know how it happend but I fixed it.

+I fixed it by following an answer in this github issue: https://github.com/angular/material2/issues/8306

+Solution

+To fix this issue you have to run the following commands:

+npm install --save @angular/material @angular/cdk
+rm -rf node_modules
+npm install